codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 At the most basic level you can choose between

- * *Running* builds that are currently executing,
+ * *Running* builds that are currently executing
- * *Pending* builds which are queued and waiting to start, and
+ * *Pending* builds which are queued and waiting to start
  * *All* builds regardless of running stage (this is the default)

 You can further filter the builds by choosing the various filter types that specify the build job